-- Provides key information for the strategic and long-term planning the City undertakes regarding programming and infrastructure development; and
+- It provides key information for the strategic and long-term planning the City undertakes regarding programming and infrastructure development; and

 - Most importantly it helps the City to address any issues that appear to be affecting the clubs within the City of Rockingham.